opentext-idol/idol-rich-media-tutorials/tutorials/showcase/object-class-recognition/PART_I.md

 action=process&source=C:/OpenText/idol-rich-media-tutorials/tutorials/showcase/object-class-recognition/hong_kong.jpg&configPath=C:/OpenText/idol-rich-media-tutorials/tutorials/showcase/object-class-recognition/objectClassRecognition.cfg
 ```

-> Select the blue arrow button to expand the process parameters and make any changes to file paths as needed on your system.
+> TIP: Select the blue arrow button to expand the process parameters and make any changes to file paths as needed on your system.

 Click `Test Action` to start processing.